 Named ‘The Best Hotel in the World’ at the 2016 TripAdvisor Travellers’ Choice Awards, the Umaid Bhawan Palace in Jodhpur captures the best of regal, opulent India.
 The luxury hotel also hosts a range of memorable guest experiences, including sessions with an in-house palmist and astrologer.
 Sit back as he consults your palms — and predicts what your future has in store.

-34. Sign Up for a Cookery Holiday at Philipkutty’s Farm
+34. Sign Up for a Cookery Vacation at Philipkutty’s Farm

 © Philipkutty’s Farm